AtulSharma001/insurance-claim-prediction/README.md

 # insurance-claim-prediction
-Machine Learning project using PySpark to predict insurance claims
+# Machine Learning project using PySpark to predict insurance claims

-Source Code of this project--
+# Source Code of this project is below--

 from pyspark.sql import SparkSession